brbrbr/plg_system_extensiontools/README.md

  - to update an extension from a different source you use the options `--path` and `--url` which are identical to using them with `extension:install`

  ### Auto Update Extensions
  - go to the plugin settings page an select the extensions you want to enable auto updates for.
-You can select for Major,minor or patch update
+You can select for Major,minor or patch updates.
+See [Semantic versioning](#semantic-versioning)
  - now use `php joomla.php update:extensions:update --all` to update extension with a new version

- #### Is it wise to auto update?
+ ### Is it wise to auto update?

  Any change in an extension might break your site, which might be unnoticed with automatic updates.

+ In general automaticity updating extensions like language packs, editors and administrator tools like a backup-system should be save, as they most likely will not instantly kill your frontend when misconfigured.
+Updating extensions with a lot of overrides on your site is maybe not wise.
+Use your common sense for everything in between.

+#### Semantic versioning.
+Most extensions use semantic versioning, given a version number MAJOR.MINOR.PATCH, increment the:

+1. MAJOR version might have incompatible API changes
+2. MINOR version should add functionality in a backward compatible manner
+3. PATCH version has backward compatible bug fixes Additional labels for pre-release and build metadata might be affred as extensions to the MAJOR.MINOR.PATCH format.

-The Joomla extension update system does not distinguish between major and minor updates.
-However in the plugin configuration you can select the level to allow auto-updates for.
+The Joomla extension update system does not distinguish between major, minor or patch updates.

+For automoatuc updates you can select the level to allow auto-updates for.
 Updating on patch level should be safe, on minor level safe enough.

- In general automaticity updating extensions like language packs, editors and administrator tools like a backup should be save.
-Updating extensions with a lot of overrides on your site is maybe not wise.
+Major updates are probably best done manually.